samsquire/ideas2/README.md

 # 16. Cloud accelerated desktops

 Desktop computers could be accelerated by doing things remotely.
 If a user's filesystem is mirrored elsewhere, it can be searched remotely and results served locally without incurring any performance penalty locally.
-See https://github.com/samsquire/cloud-desktop
+See [my cloud desktop repo on github](https://github.com/samsquire/cloud-desktop)

 # 17. Data Bento Box